Beebops/National-Parks-Scavenger-Hunt/proposal.md

 ## 6. Data Usage

 Data for the app will be sourced from a custom database that includes tables for users, parks, plant and animal species, hunts, and hunt items.
-Data will also come from the [National Park Service species list database](https://irma.nps.gov/NPSpecies), managed and updated by staff at individual national parks and the systemwide Inventory and Monitoring department.
+Data will also come from the [National Park Service species list database](https://irma.nps.gov/NPSpecies) and the [National Park Service API](https://www.nps.gov/subjects/developer/api-documentation.htm).
 I will also integrate images for parks, plants, and animals.
 The database will be implemented using PostgreSQL.

 ## 7. Approach Outline